United States national wushu team

 The United States national wushu team (also known as the US Wushu Team) represents the United States in IWUF international competitions.
 It has been organized by the United States of America Wushu Kungfu Federation (USAWKF) since 1993.
+The US Wushu Team organizes a taolu (forms) team and sanda (sparring) team for competitive contemporary wushu.
+The A teams of both disciplines attend the World Wushu Championships and other top international events, and he B and C teams typically attend the Pan American Wushu Championships and other events.
+The USAWKF also organizes a traditional wushu (kung fu) team, as well as taijiquan teams for the World Kungfu Championships and the World Taijiquan Championships respectively.